-The Learning Resource Center is a program for the academic enhancement of all SU students.
+The Learning Center is a program for the academic enhancement of all SU students.
 The focus is to provide opportunities to increase and refine learning strategies so that students may monitor and enrich their educational experience.
 Tutoring is available on a limited basis.

 The Student Union Building is considered the hub of campus activities.
-It offers two eating establishments, the Chieftain Dining Room and the Tabard Inn; weekly entertainment in the Tabard Inn; a ticket booth and information center; a commuter ride board; and student lounges.
-Student Life administrative offices, the Student Government (ASSU), the Spectator, student newspaper, and various club and organization offices are also located in the Student Union.
+It offers the Chieftain dining area and student lounges.
+Student Life administrative offices, the Student Government (ASSU), the Spectator, (student newspaper), various club and organization offices and the Campus Assistance Center are also located in the Student Union.